jamalrob/manuscript-maker/README.md

 - **shunn-modern**
   Contemporary Shunn-style manuscript using a proportional serif font.

 The same Markdown source can be rendered against different standards without modification.

+## Creating and modifying submission standards

+Submission standards are defined by a pair of files:

+- `reference.docx` — a Word document containing the formatting rules
+- `metadata.yaml` — small Pandoc metadata overrides

+The reference documents are created using Pandoc’s default reference file and then edited in Word or LibreOffice by modifying paragraph styles (e.g. Normal, Title, Subtitle, Header).
+This is intended as a one-time setup step; the reference documents are treated as first-class inputs and are version controlled.

+Only a small number of styles typically matter for prose submissions.
+The intent is to keep formatting rules explicit and out of the manuscript text itself.

+This repository includes two worked examples:
+- `shunn-classic` (monospaced)
+- `shunn-modern` (proportional serif)

+New standards can be created by copying and adapting an existing one.